DarkoGNU/DarkoGNU.github.io/_pages/skills.md

 That's a natural one for someone who's into open-source.
 I prefer working with Git in the command line instead of using a GUI.

-I'm not a Git Guru, but committing, working with branches and merging - that's everyday stuff for me.
+I'm not a Git Guru, but committing, working with branches, merging - that's everyday stuff for me.

 ## Translation between Polish and English

-Creating bilingual content is not an issue for me.
+I'm capable of creating bilingual content.
 I usually write stuff in English first, then I translate it into Polish.
 The reason - translating something into your native language is always easier than the other way around.

 I can, of course, translate English into Polish, too.
 The result won't be perfect, just like my English isn't quite native level yet.